manik23/8_bit_simulateCPU/README.md

 These are the instructions’ opcode:

 Instructions Opcode (decimal)
   MOV 0
   ADD 1
   SUB 2
   BRA 3
   CMP 4
   BEQ 5
   BNE 6
   EXG 7
   STP 15

 Instructions’ description is given below:
 MOV:
   The source can be the data register, D0, or memory location.
 Similarly, the destination can be a memory location or data register, D0.
 The movement of the data can be decided by the direction bit in the instruction.
 ADD:
   If the direction-bit is 0:
   Destination = D0 + source,
   Then based on the addressing mode, the content of the destination can move to the memory location

 If the direction-bit is 1:
   D0 = D0 + source

 SUB:
   If the direction-bit is 0:
   Destination = D0 - source,
-Then based on the addressing mode, the content of the destination can move to the memory location
+  Then based on the addressing mode, the content of the destination can move to the memory location Opcode
-Opcode

-Bit 3 not
+Bit 3 not used
-used

 Direction:
 0: Register to memory
 1: Memory to register

 Addressing mode:
   00: Absolute
   01: Immediate
   10: Indexed
   11: PC relative

 If the direction-bit is 1:
   D0 = D0 - source

 BRA:
   If the address-mode is 1:
   PC=operand
   otherwise:
   PC = PC + operand

 CMP:
   MBR = D0 – source
   If MBR is 0: CCR=1
   Else CCR=0

 BEQ:
   If CCR is 1
   If address-mode is 1: PC = operand
   Otherwise: PC = PC + operand

 BNE:
   If CCR is not 1
   If address-mode is 1: PC = operand
   Otherwise: PC = PC + operand

 EXG:
   MBR = D0, D0 = A0, A0 = MBR

 STP:
   Terminate the program
   Define the FSM in the given C++ code’s functions:

-Function Marks
+Functions -
-fetchDecodeFSM 5
+fetchDecodeFSM
-movFSM 5
+movFSM
-addFSM 5
+addFSM
-subFSM 5
+subFSM
-braFSM 3
+braFSM
-cmpFSM 3
+cmpFSM
-beqFSM 3
+beqFSM
-bneFSM 3
+bneFSM
-stpFSM 1
+stpFSM

 Test your designed CPU:
 Write a program using these instructions (in binary form) in the function load_program().
 The program can